Reexamining Evidence of a Pair-Instability Mass Gap in the Binary Black Hole Population: Astrophysical implications

 In BBHs emerging from isolated stellar binaries, certain evolutionary phases can lead to a high-mass, symmetric, and highly spinning sub-population above $m_1\gtrsim40M_{\odot}$. \cite{Briel:2022cfl, vanSon:2020zbk} show that super-Eddington accretion during mass-transfer onto the first-born BH can lead to high masses, and distributions of mass-ratios, and effective-aligned spins consistent with our findings of the $m_1\geq \tilde{m}$ sub-population.
 On the other hand, chemically homogeneous evolution of tight binary systems might also lead to a high-mass, high effective-aligned-spin merging BBH sub-population~\citep{deMink:2016vkw}.
 Alternatively, BBH components born through the collapse of population-three stars can explain our inferred $\chi_{eff}$, and $q$ distributions above the spin-transition mass~\citep{Tanikawa:2024mpj}.

-Even though these studies do not make direct predictions on $\chi_p$ distributions, it is generally believed that spin orientations of BBHs formed in isolation are preferentially aligned to the orbit, leading to suppressed precession, unless there are strong natal kicks and inefficient tidal-realignment ~\citep{Kalogera:1999tq, Bavera:2020inc, Gerosa:2018wbw, Steinle:2022rhj}.
+Even though these studies do not make direct predictions on $\chi_p$ distributions, it is generally believed that spin orientations of BBHs formed in isolation are preferentially aligned to the orbit, leading to suppressed precession, unless there are strong natal kicks and inefficient tidal-realignment~\citep{Kalogera:1999tq, Bavera:2020inc, Gerosa:2018wbw, Steinle:2022rhj}.
 Further investigation and detailed binary evolution models are necessary to rigorously explore these possibilities in the context of our inferred distributions.

 Alternatively, a third scenario is plausible.
 A subpopulation with comparable contributions from the isolated channel and hierarchical mergers can be consistent with our inferred distributions.
 Depending on the rate of dynamically assembled mergers and the fall-off in the mass spectrum of BBHs formed in isolation, contributions from the (2G+1G) hierarchical mergers can become significant even below the PISN cut-off.
 Substantial contributions from both these channels can give rise to a unique sub-population of systems above a certain mass range that exhibits similar trends to our inferred distributions, namely, broad spin distributions with substantial fractions of both aligned and misaligned/precessing systems, as well as a higher mass-symmetry than expected from (2G+1G) mergers alone.
 This is consistent with the population inference of \cite{Antonini:2025ilj}, whose non-parametric analyses indicate that measurement uncertainties can allow anywhere between $0-60\%$ of the systems above $m_1>\sim40M_{\odot}$ to be slowly spinning with preferentially aligned orientations.
 Observational confirmation of this hypothesis from future catalogs can lead to constraints on the relative abundance between BBHs formed in dynamical and isolated environments.
+Disentangling the contributions of multiple formation channels, whose relative abundance is expected to vary across cosmic time~\citep{Zevin:2020gbd}, will also necessitate flexible modeling of the redshift evolution of various features that characterize the high mass subpopulation~\citep[see, for example,][who report evidence for population level correlations between redshift and other binary properties in the past and current detection samples]{Biscoveanu:2022qac, Tenorio:2025nyt, Rinaldi:2025emt, Afroz:2025typ}.